 The objective of this Manual is to provide the design and deployment standards for developers for new property developments or subdivision within Chorus' UFB areas and areas with existing Chorus fibre infrastructure.
+This document is separated into 4 volumes which covers different topics of the network.
+This document is Volume 3 which covers:

-This document covers:
+MDU In-Building Distribution Network design

-- MDU In-Building Distribution Network design - MDU fibre network cable and terminal description - MDU fibre network deployment scope of responsibility
+- MDU fibre network cable and terminal description - MDU fibre network deployment scope of responsibility